David Trone: Personal life

 Trone chairs the Trone Private Sector and Education Advisory Council at the ACLU Trone Center.
 He has served on the Bullis School's board of trustees since 2006.

 In 2012, Kids Enjoy Exercise Now (KEEN) Greater DC gave Trone the Distinguished Service Award for his contributions to the organization, which provides recreational programs for children with developmental and physical disabilities.
 He was honored at the 2014 Ernst & Young Entrepreneur of the Year Awards Greater Washington, in the "large company" category.
 In 2015, Trone was invited by the American University's Kennedy Political Union and the Kogod School of Business to speak to students and faculty about entrepreneurship and business leadership.
 He was awarded the Anti-Defamation League's annual achievement award in 2016.
 In 2016, Trone joined the boards of American University and the Montgomery County Chamber of Commerce.

 In 2017, Trone received Furman University's Carl F. Kohrt Distinguished Alumni Award, which is presented "to an alumnus in recognition of significant professional or personal accomplishments and in gratitude for continued loyalty".
 He served on Furman University's board of trustees from 2010 to 2016.

 During his 2018 campaign, Trone was diagnosed with cancer and underwent chemotherapy and surgery to remove a kidney; he was declared cancer-free by October.

 In January 2023, Trone underwent scheduled surgery on his right shoulder and voted from the House floor that afternoon.

 As of 2016, the Trones live in Potomac, a suburb of Washington.
 His home is just outside the 6th's borders.
 Members of the House are required to live in the state they represent, not the particular district.

 Trone was raised Lutheran.
 His wife and all four children are Jewish and attend Temple Beth Ami in Rockville.
 His nephew, Ian, died of an overdose from fentanyl in 2016 after battling a heroin addiction, leading to Trone's focus on the issue in Congress.

+Holt McCallany plays Trone in the 2026 film Clean Hands.